blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 - [Visualisation](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/readme.md#visualisation)
 - [Result](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/readme.md#result)

 ## Case

 Insurance fraud is a huge problem in the industry and it's difficult to identify fraud claims.
-Our goal was to help an insurer gain insights into the fraudulent claims and visualize our findings.
-This resulted in following questions for us:
+My goal was to help an insurer understand what are the main characteristics of fraudulent claims and visualize the findings.
+Furthermore the insurer wanted to know if there was a correlation with the months as customer.
+This resulted in following questions for me:

 1. Which state has the highest total of fraudulent claims?

-2. What are common qualities of insured persons who committed fraud?
+2. What are common properties of insured who committed fraud?

-3. What is the most common choice of incident for the comitted fraud?
+3. What is the most common choice of incident for fraudulent claims?

-4. Is there a correlation between the month as as customer and if a fraud was comitted?
+4. Is there a correlation between the month as as customer and if a claim is fraudulent?

-By answering these questions, we can help the insurer gain insights into the fraudulent cases and which claims to double-check in the future.
+By answering these questions, I will be able to help the insurer gain insights into fraudulent claims and what their statistical properties are.

 ## Data

-The data contains records on fraudulent car insurance claims from the 1st of January till the 1st of March 2015.
-The csv file columns are seperated into various informations regarding the policy, the insured person, the incident, the resulting claims made and if the claim was fraudulent.
+The data contains records on fraudulent and non-fraudulent car insurance claims from the 1st of January 2015 till the 28th of February 2015.
+The CSV file columns are seperated into various informations regarding the policy, the insured, the incident, the resulting claims made and if the claim was fraudulent.

 **Data:** [`insurance-claims.csv`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/insurance-claims.csv)

 **Source:** [`Databricks Inc.`](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4954928053318020/1058911316420443/167703932442645/latest.html)

 ## Preparation

-The CSV data file was openend and data cleaning was performed via PowerQuery.
-This was to ensure accurate analysis and better visualisation later on.
+To start the data preparation the CSV file was openend via PowerQuery and the initinial data cleaning was also processed via PowerQuery.

 <p align="center">
   <img src="https://i.postimg.cc/t90wXBJ8/Screenshot-3.jpg"/>
   Fig 1.
 This image shows the data loaded in PowerQuery.
 </p>

-First the columns were reorganised resulting in the "Policy Number" becoming the Index.
+First the columns were reorganised.
+This resulted in the "Policy Number" becoming the Index.
 Then the excess column at the end of the data was deleted and a new column named "Age Group" was created.
-Then the data was updated to be more interpretable via the replace-function and proper-function.
-For Example the value "Husband" and "Wife" for the column "Insured Relationship" were changed to "Married".
-These steps were to better visualise the data.
+Afterwards the data was updated to be more interpretable via the replace()-function and proper()-function of Excel.
+For Example the value "Husband" and "Wife" for the column "Insured Relationship" were both changed to "Married".
+These steps were to achieve better visualisation of the data.

-Afterwards the data was checked for mising values and existing duplicates.
+The last step involved checking the data for mising values and duplicates.
 In this case there were no missing values or duplicates.
-This was to avoid potential errors and biases in the data.
+This was achieved with the countif()-function and its purpose was to avoid potential errors and biases in the data.
+This results in a more accurate analysis later on.

 <p align="center">
   <img src="https://i.postimg.cc/QXx9x44g/Screenshot-7.jpg"/>